BISO Home > USNC/TAM Homepage > USNC/TAM Events and Activities

 EVENTS AND ACTIVITIES

-Proposals are still being accepted for the USNC/TAM symposia series, AmeriMech.
 AmeriMech symposia are intended to promote interactions among researchers in an area of contemporary interest in the mechanics of fluids and solids.
-Proposal guidelines and more details on the series can be found on the AmeriMech website.
+Proposal guidelines and more details on the series can be found on the AmeriMech website and the 2014 AmeriMech overview (PDF document).

 Symposia proposals that have already been approved include: